 Market conditions were extremely challenging for equity investors during the first half of 2022 (H1).
 Both the MSCI World and the S&P 500 finished the period in a bear market, down more than 20%, making it the worst start to a year since 1970.
-The Canadian
+The Canadian stock market outperformed most global indices with the S&P/TSX Composite generating a total return of -9.9%.

 Market volatility was driven by persistent inflation, which has reached multi-decade highs in most countries throughout the world.
 One of the biggest contributors to inflation has been the sudden increase in global demand.
-After nearly two years of pandemic-related lockdowns and restrictions, consumers started spending again.
+After nearly two years of pandemicrelated lockdowns and restrictions, consumers started spending again.
 This made it challenging for providers of goods and services to ramp up capacity fast enough to meet demand and placed additional strain on global supply chains.
 Russia's unexpected invasion of Ukraine in late February further exacerbated inflationary forces.
 The attack spurred a swift response from the global community in the form of unprecedented economic sanctions in an effort to isolate Russia from the global economy.
 This effectively removed Russian supplies of a number of critical commodities from global markets, including oil, wheat, base metals and fertilizers.
 WTI crude oil and NYMEX natural gas prices both increased by nearly 50% in H1.